kitecomp/kitekit/Readme.md

 KiteKit is written in Swift and currently requires your app to embed the Swift standard libraries.
 This will only be a concern to you if your app is 100% Objective-C and contains no existing Swift sources.

+One other limitation is that being a Swift binary framework, it requires your app to have [Whole Module Optimization](https://swift.org/blog/whole-module-optimizations/) turned on in the project settings to launch.
+I'm not 100% what the cause of this is yet, but if you know of any tips on this please let me know.

 <br>

 ## Getting Started